port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/linear/linear.md

 # Linear

-Our Linear integration allows you to import `issues`, `teams`, and `labels` from your Linear account into Port, according to your mapping and definition.
+Our Linear integration allows you to model Linear resources in your software catalog and ingest data into them.

 ## Overview